nathshaheen/Thesis/related-works/projects/dap/instructions-to-reproduce.md

 #### Running the code
 Please follow the steps detailed on: [Driver Attention Prediction](https://github.com/pascalxia/driver_attention_prediction)

-NOTE: I encoutered and error when running the code and had to add `allow_pickle=True` to the function call parameters on line 7 in my_alexnet.py
+NOTE: I encoutered an error when running the code and had to add `allow_pickle=True` to the function call parameters on line 7 in my_alexnet.py

 NOTE: Total runtime for me was ~10 mins

 ## Python venvs Method